University of Missouri-Kansas City School of Pharmacy

-Students interested in applying for entry in the fall of 2014 must complete prerequisite college work (2-year component) prior to their entry into the PharmD program.
+Students interested in applying for entry in the fall of 2014 must have the prerequisite college course work (2-year component) completed prior to their entry into the Pharm.D. program.
 If the MSU site is approved, the earliest students may begin submitting application materials as early as the summer of 2013 for 2014 enrollment.
 Application does not guarantee successful admission into the program.
-For specific information and updates regarding potential application dates contact the UMKC School of Pharmacy student services office at 816-235-1613 or email: firstname.lastname@example.org.
+For specific information and updates regarding potential application dates contact the UMKC School of Pharmacy student services office at 816-235-1613 or email: email@example.com.

 What is the structure of the current UMKC Pharm.D. program?